The Future of E-Societies & How E-Stonia's Leading the Way

 Cloudflare Stream will automatically decide on the best video encoding format for your video files to be streamed on any device or browser.

-When you're ready to share your videos, click the link button and select copy.
+When you're ready to share your videos, click the link button and select Copy.

-Your videos are delivered across Cloudflare's expansive global network and streamed to your viewers using the stream player.
+Your videos are delivered across Cloudflare's expansive global network and streamed to your viewers using the Stream Player.

 Stream provides embedded code for every video.
 You can also customize the desired default playback behavior before embedding code to your page.

 Once you've copied the embed code, simply add it to your page.
-The stream player is now embedded in your page and your video is ready to be streamed.
+The Stream Player is now embedded in your page, and your video is ready to be streamed.

+That's it.
 Cloudflare Stream makes video streaming easy and affordable.
 Check out the pricing section to get started.